DanielFGray/pg-sourcerer/README.md

-# pg-query-gen
+# pg-codeforge

-a tool to generate strongly-typed Postgres queries via database introspection
+a tool to generate code from Postgres introspection data